Badges4Languages/Badges4Languages/README.md

 ## Notes

-* You could have a right problem when you want to import a CSV file (not allowed to import it) on a multisite Wordpress.
-Go to the the multisite "network settings", then to the category "Upload file types", and add "csv".
+* You could have a permission problem when you want to import a CSV file (not allowed to import it) on a multisite Wordpress.
+Go to the multisite "network settings", then to the category "Upload file types", and add "csv" to the list.

 * When you import a CSV file, it is possible that you have an error message, but if you have respected the form, the CSV will be imported.